JuliaMath/Roots.jl/docs/src/roots.md

 ```

-For `Order8`, the algorithm rapidly marches off towards infinity so the relative
+The algorithm rapidly marches off towards infinity so the relative
 tolerance $\approx |x| \cdot \epsilon$ used to check if $f(x) \approx
 0$ is large compared to the far-from zero $f(x)$.